Alan Blinder: Great Recession of 2008 and 2009, and slow recovery

+Regarding the teaching of college-level economics, Blinder writes, "If you are not teaching your students that 'Keynesianism' is neither conservative nor liberal, you should be."

+Economic models with one interest rate — "the" interest rate — are no longer good enough.
+He writes, "After all, in the 2000s we saw several dramatic instances of risk spreads first narrowing dangerously, then skyrocketing once fear took over from greed, and then narrowing again as calm returned."

+For a beginning class in economics, he recommends including QE, or Quantitative Easing, as practiced by the Fed.
+He also favors including that investment bubbles can and do occur, and that "leverage is a double-edged sword."

+Regarding other concepts such as "Too Big To Fail," Blinder recommends including them in advanced courses but not in introductory classes.
+He thinks the early class(es) should include material which economists largely agree on, the "received wisdom" as it were, although he sees how other teachers might come to different conclusions.

+Criticism of consumption-focused economics

-In a 2019 article entitled "The Free-Trade Paradox: The Bad Politics of a Good Idea," Blinder states that the main focus of the economics profession has been on how to use price signals to produce goods and services as cheaply as possible and how to distribute these goods and services (also using price signals).
-Jobs are viewed as secondary at best, and in fact often as a distinct negative and as something people put up with only to get the money to afford their own consumption.
+In a 2019 article entitled "The Free-Trade Paradox: The Bad Politics of a Good Idea," Blinder states that the main focus of the economics profession has been using price signals to produce goods and services as cheaply as possible.
+Jobs are viewed as secondary, and often as a distinct negative which people put up with only to get the money for their own consumption.

-Blinder writes, “What if people care as much (or more) about their role as producers -- about their jobs -- as they do about the goods and services they consume?
-That would mean economists have been barking up the wrong tree for more than two centuries.”
+But then he asks, "What if people care as much (or more) about their role as producers — about their jobs — as they do about the goods and services they consume?
+That would mean economists have been barking up the wrong tree for more than two centuries."